Clinical Scientist Development Award

 Rationale & History

-The transition to an independent research career is often more difficult for physician scientists conducting clinical research than it is for other researchers, as these individuals must balance both the demands of seeing patients with those of conducting research.
-The Medical Research Program created the Clinical Scientist Development Award to provide mentored research funding to early-career physician scientist faculty to enable their transition to independence.
+The transition to an independent research career is often more difficult for physician scientists than it is for other researchers, as these individuals must balance the demands of both seeing patients and conducting research.
+DDCF's Medical Research Program created the Clinical Scientist Development Award to provide mentored research funding to early-career physician-scientist faculty to enable their transition to independent research careers.

 In 2016, the Medical Research Program awarded 17 grants to investigators working in a broad range of areas, from schizophrenia to antibiotic resistance.